The-Podsiadly/Python-Tutorial/Project 1/README.md

 1. Alphabetically organize the data using the fastest sorting method
 1. Save the analyzed data into a `.csv` file

+After you completed the program, figure out how to get the duration of the program: *How long does it take for your program to run?*

+**Currently, there is no optimal time to get.**

 ## Requirements
 In the program, you must achieve the following requirements:
 1. Use a **generator expression**